Coal News We love to talk!

 Iranian news agency IRNA reported in April that Iran was not going to respond kindly to any language of threat or intimidation.
 "We cannot enter deals under threats,” the agency had quoted Zanganeh as saying.

-- CLP likely to buy 100 MW of solar power from Suzlon Read more
+- India plans to award 15,000 MW of solar projects this year Read more